reg1reg1/Wargames/bandit/README.md

 		</h3>
 		We can use the find command to locate the necessary group and username owner of the file.
 		<pre>
-			find / -user bandit7 -group bandit6 -size 33c 2>/dev/null
+			find / -user bandit7 -group bandit6 -size 33c 2&gt/dev/null
 		</pre>
 	</li>
 	<li>
 		<h3>
 			Bandit7
 		</h3>
 		No find command required, since it is already given to us.
 We can use awk, or sed to search for strings within the fiel, but in this case simple grep can do the job.
 		<pre>
-			cat data.txt | grep ^millionth
+			sed -n '10,$ { /millionth/ { =; p; } }' data.txt
 		</pre>
 	</li>
 </ol>